AlexWills37/AlexWills37/README.md

 ## Hi, I’m Alex Wills (he/them)
 - I’m interested in computers, programming, game design, language, and art
 - I love problem solving and collaboration that makes a difference
-- I’m currently studying Computer Science with a Rhetoric and Writing secondary field at NCF💻🪶
+- I have a B.A. in Computer Science with a Rhetoric and Writing secondary field from NCF💻🪶

 #### Skills and familiar technologies
 I am passionate about growing and learning new technologies if given a chance!